-Fig. 15.
+Fig. 13.
 Cost without the broker vs. with the broker for individual users, using Greedy strategy.
 Each circle is a user.

-From Fig. 14a, we see that over 70% of users in Group 2 save more than 30%, while in Fig. 14b, we see that the broker can bring more than 25% price discounts to 70% of users if all users are aggregated.
-Several interesting phenomena are noted from Fig. 14 and Fig. 15.
-First, there is an upper limit on the price discount a user can get under Greedy, which is about 50%.
-Second, with Online, a majority (around 40-50%) of users receive a discount of around 30%.
-Third, when the broker charges users based on usage, only very few users (less than 5%) do not receive discounts (with price discount below 0 or circles above the straight line in Fig. 15).
+50%) of users receive a discount of around 30%.
+Third, when the broker charges users based on usage, very few users (less than 5%) do not receive discounts (with price discount below 0 or circles above the straight line in Fig. 13).
 Since these users only contribute to a very small portion of the entire demand (around 3%), the broker can easily guarantee to charge them at most the same price as charged by cloud providers, by compensating them with a portion of the profit gained from service cost savings.

-It is worth noting that the above usage-based billing is only one of many possible pricing policies that the broker can use.
+It is worth noting that the usage-based billing above is only one of many possible pricing policies that the broker can use.
 We adopt it here because it is easy to implement and understand.
-Although it may cause the problem of compensating overcharged users as mentioned above, it is not typically an issue in our simulations.
-We note that more complicated pricing polices, such as charging based on users' Shapley value [11], can resolve this problem with guaranteed discounts for everyone.
+Although it may cause the problem of compensating overcharged users as mentioned above, it is not typically an issue for the Google dataset.
+We note that more complicated pricing polices, such as charging based on users' Shapley value [9], can resolve this problem with guaranteed discounts for everyone.
 The discussion of these policies is out of the scope of this paper.
 As long as the cost saving is achieved by the broker, there are rich methods to effectively share the benefits among all participants (see Ch.
-15 in [12]).
+15 in [10]).